·

 ```

-Hooks load at session start. **You must restart Claude Code** before any new hook fires — otherwise the registration never happens.
+Hooks load at session start. **You must restart Claude Code** before any new hook fires — otherwise the registration never happen

 4. First-run folder bootstrap